xcp-ng/xcp-ng-org/docs/upgrade.md

 So, after an upgrade using `yum`, you need to look for `.rpmnew` and `.rpmsave` files, update the related configuration files accordingly if needed, and delete those `.rpmnew` and `.rpmsave` files in order to keep things clean for when you will need to do this again after the next upgrade.
 If you haven't modified configuration files that `rpm` wants to update, there will be nothing to do.

 /!\ There is an exception: always ignore the `/etc/cron.d/logrotate.cron.rpmsave` file.
-Citrix team named that file this way so that it is ignored by cron.
+Citrix team named that file this way so that it is ignored by `cron`.
 It is used only with legacy partitioning, where no `/var/log` partition exists, and triggers a very aggressive log rotation.
 Leave it alone.

 ```
 # Find conflicting configuration files, excluding logrotate.cron.rpmsave